 Our models and results.
-The reader may have noticed that the output of \mathcal{RO} has to be "big", i.e., its size depends on the number of queries.
+The reader may have noticed that the output of $\mathcal{RO}$ has to be "big", i.e., its size depends on the number of queries.
 Of course, we could assume that its range has constant size and replace a single invocation of the RO with range of size > q with many invocation of a RO with range of constant size, but also in this case the running-time of the encryption and decryption procedures would have to depend on the number of queries.
-Notice that it is easy to observe that the previous impossibility result of Agrawal et al. [AGVW13] also applies to the RO model since we can not "compress" a PRF also given as auxiliary input an information of some fixed size generated from the RO.
 Here, it comes the novelty of our approach.
 All the parameters of our SIM-Secure public-key FE scheme (including ciphertexts and tokens) have constant size but the cost of the "expansion" is moved from the length of ciphertexts and tokens to the running-time of the encryption and decryption procedures.
 That is, our SIM-Secure public-key FE scheme stills depends on q in the setup and running-time, but the size of the ciphertexts and tokens is constant.
 The results we achieve can be summarized as follows: